 a. the specific allegation, which shall address prejudice, caprice, or another improper condition;

 b. the substantiating evidence, or reasons why the evidence exists but is not available to the student; and

 c. the remedy sought.

 During an appeal, the burden of proof is on the student, except in the case of alleged academic dishonesty, where the instructor must support the allegation.

 Role of Department Chair

-The department chair may serve on the appeal committee.
+The department chair may not serve on the appeal committee.
 The department chair shall direct the grieving student to the convener of the appeals committee.
 The department chair shall receive from the convener a) confirmation that the process is initiated; b) confirmation that the process has been completed; and c) the report of the committee.